MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 network from implanting a forged DNS record that allows them to track users or hinder their connections after they leave that network.

+The use of "disable-https-upgrade" is strongly discouraged.
+It exists only to allow multi-tennt server operators to deploy {{ECH}}
+without requiring all tenants to switch to HTTPS-only (which might otherwise be a blocker to ECH deployment).

 # IANA Considerations

 ## New registry for Service Parameters {#svcparamregistry}